rticommunity/rticonnextdds-connector-py/docs/features.rst

   <Connext DDS installation directory>\lib\<architecture>\

 .. note::
-    Each version of Connector is compatible with a corresponding release of Connext DDS Pro.
-It is not possible to load libraries from incompatible Connext DDS Pro releases.
-Connector version 1.1.0 is only compatible with Connext DDS 6.1.0.
+    Each version of Connector can only load add-on libraries from its corresponding Connext DDS release.
+You can see this correspondence in the :ref:`release notes<Version 1.1.0>`.
+For example, Connector 1.1.0 can only load Connext DDS 6.1.0 add-on libraries.